 RBAC (Role-Based Access Control) simplifies access by assigning predefined roles to users.
 In contrast, ABAC (Attribute-Based Access Control) takes a more intricate approach, determining access based on various user traits, object features, action types, and beyond.

 While both methods function similarly for end users, the underlying mechanisms that power them feature key differences that developers and adopters need to consider.
-Making an educated decision requires knowing how each access control system works, their pros and cons, and how they compare in capacity, applicability, and management requirements.
+Making an educated decision requires knowing how each access control system works, its pros and cons, and how it compares in capacity, applicability, and management requirements.

-In this article, we’ll dive into the nuanced realm of ABAC vs. RBAC, breaking down everything you need to know to make the right choice for your next project.
-You can also view the video below for a developer-focused introduction to authorization concepts.
+In this article, we’ll explore the nuanced world of ABAC vs. RBAC, breaking down everything you need to know to make the right choice for your next project.
+The video below provides a developer-focused introduction to authorization concepts.

 What is RBAC?

 Role-based access control is an approach to authorization that relies on pre-defined access permissions for the role (or roles) a user is given.
-Once roles and their respective privileges are established and assigned to every user, secure access control is essentially automatic.
+Secure access control is automatic once roles and their respective privileges are established and assigned to every user.

 How does this work in practice?
 Users are assigned one or more roles associated with their position, seniority, or other organizational function.
 When users attempt to access sensitive information or perform an action (i.e., editing, moving, deleting), the system will check if the action is permitted for their role(s).